sudipshourja/speller/README.md

 ## 6. Acknowledgments

 We extend our gratitude to the course instructors for their guidance and support.
 Special thanks to online resources that contributed to the understanding of hash table implementations.

-## 7. Appendix

-### 7.1 Code Snippets

-- Code snippets for `dictionary.h`, `dictionary.c`, and `speller.c` are included in the previous sections.

-### 7.2 Performance Metrics

-Detailed performance metrics for load, check, and unload processes at different hash table sizes.

----

-Feel free to tailor this structure based on your specific requirements or additional information you'd like to include.
-If you have any specific requests or need further assistance, feel free to let me know!